integrated-ethics/web/content/labs/diversity-in-product-design.md

     1. Virtue Ethics: Would it have been what the virtuous person would have done?
         Why or why not?

         *Yes - Would have demonstrated compassion and inclusion.*

     2. Utilitarianism: Would it have been the best for the most people?
         Why or why not?

         *Yes – would have allowed more people to easily use the subway.*

         *No – would have increased cost for subway development making it less economically accessible.*

 6. Here are some other examples of products that would have benefitted from diverse design teams:

-    1. Some of the first airbags to be installed in cars failed to protect women because they were built to men’s specifications, tested with male crash test dummies, and didn’t take the female anatomy into account.
+    a.
+Some of the first airbags to be installed in cars failed to protect women because they were built to men’s specifications, tested with male crash test dummies, and didn’t take the female anatomy into account.

-    2. The first voice recognition programs didn’t recognize female voices or many accents because they were built and tested by men and native English speakers.
+    b.
+The first voice recognition programs didn’t recognize female voices or many accents because they were built and tested by men and native English speakers.

-    3. You may remember Google Photos’ image recognition software labeled two black people as “gorillas.”
+    c.
+You may remember Google Photos’ image recognition software labeled two black people as “gorillas.”

     <https://open.nytimes.com/why-having-a-diverse-team-will-make-your-products-better-c73e7518f677> (Accessed 2021-01-05)